andrescosta/todo-jobico-ops/LOCAL.md

 5. Configure Split DNS

 You can follow any online tutorials specific to your Linux distribution for this step.
-Configure the domain **jobico.org** and the DNS server **192.168.122.23**.
+Configure the domain **jobico.local** and the DNS server **192.168.122.23**.

 6. Create a **Service User** on Zitadel for the provisioning APIs:

-   1. Create the **Service User** using the Zitadel console in https://id.jobico.org/.
+   1. Create the **Service User** using the Zitadel console in https://id.jobico.local/.
 More info: https://zitadel.com/docs/guides/manage/console/users
    2. Assign the IAM Managers role to the user.
 More info: https://zitadel.com/docs/guides/manage/console/managers
-   3. Create a new KEY here: https://id.jobico.org/ui/console/users/279426608861806877?id=keys and copy the file with the generated KEY to todo-jobico-cloud/_infra/id as **key.json**
+   3. Create a new KEY here: https://id.jobico.local/ui/console/users/279426608861806877?id=keys and copy the file with the generated KEY to todo-jobico-cloud/_infra/id as **key.json**

 7. Setup the application